As it was 'a ruin of a ruin' in 1750 from the guidebook at the time.

 Meanwhile I was extending the

-section from the southern end of the wall westwards towards the
+section from the southern end of the wall westwards towards

-serious change of mind.
+This provoked a serious change of mind.
 Having previously

 appears that it is a large upstanding chunk of walling

 rear acting partly as a buttress and partly as a side wall for

 a space of some kind behind the facade.
 Not sure about this

-well made and well laid thin stone
+well made and well laid thin stone paving.
+Negotiations will

-between the lump and the front we can afford to take away.
+and the front we can afford to take away.
 Who says

 archaeologists never change their minds?